radish-es/casebook-property/content/cases/canada-trust.md

 links:
   - url: content/cases/mccorkill.md
     explanation: Does the Court in McCorkill extend the public policy doctrine expressed by the court in Canada Trust?
+  - url: content/cases/drummond.md
+    explanation: While Re Drummond Wren deals with a restrictive covenant, is the doctrine expressed in that case the same or similar to the one described here?
+How?
 published: true
 ---

 ### Robins J.A.  —